playsms/book-playsms/book-contents/en/Installation/playSMS-Upgrade/Upgrade-from-version-0.9.9.2-to-1.0.md

     - Backup process is very important
     - Do not continue if you have any hesitation
     - Ask a lot if you have doubt
-    - You must make sure that you know how to restore
+    - You must make sure that you know how to restore them

 3. Remove all old playSMS files at web folder